AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 3. Gaining additional insights and interpretations

-4. Choosing user-defined events to include:
+4. Choosing custom events to include:

-    - The best candidates for user-defined events are user behaviors that may be predictive of the outcome.
+    - The best candidates for custom events are user behaviors that may be predictive of the outcome.

 5. Some general examples of custom events include: